ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 #### Using `auth.json`

-To reuse a previously existing `auth.json` instead of setting the authentication at step [4.
+To reuse a previously existing `auth.json` file instead of setting the authentication at step [4.
 Composer authentication](#4-composer-authentication), use the [DDEV `homeaddition` feature](https://ddev.readthedocs.io/en/latest/users/extend/in-container-configuration/).
 The `auth.json` file can be used for one project or globally for all projects.

 For example, you can copy an `auth.json` file to a DDEV project: